Pascal-Krenckel/CompressedFileViewer/Readme.md

 To compile this plugin with Visual Studio, you need .Net 8 (6 or 7 might also work).
 See DNNE (https://github.com/AaronRobinsonMSFT/DNNE) for additional requirements.
-Change NppDir32/64 to the correct Npp-Folder and make soure you have write access to the plugin dir.
+Change `NppDir32/64` to the correct Npp-Folders and make soure you have write access to the plugin dir.

 ### Implementing Addtional Algorithms
 * Implementing CompressionSettings